藤田幸久とは

 • Elected twice to the Lower House of Japan's Parliament representing Tokyo.

-• In 1996, established the Dietmember’s League for a Total Ban on Anti-Personnel Landmines and helped encourage then Foreign Minister Keizo Obuchi to sign the 1997 Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction (referred to as the Ottawa Convention or Anti-Personnel Mine Ban Treaty).
+• In 1996, established the Diet Member’s League for a Total Ban on Anti-Personnel Landmines and helped encourage then Foreign Minister Keizo Obuchi (later Prime Minister) to sign the 1997 Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction (referred to as the Ottawa Convention or Anti-Personnel Mine Ban Treaty).

 Democratic Party of Japan